gamemann/XDP-Firewall/README.md

 ```

 I will most likely implement functionality to rate limit log messages from XDP in the future.

+### LibBPF Logging
+When loading the BPF/XDP program through LibXDP/LibBPF, logging is disabled unless if the `verbose` log setting is set to `5` or higher.

+If the tool fails to load or attach the XDP program, it is recommended you set `verbose` to 5 or above so LibXDP outputs specific warnings and errors.

 ## My Other XDP Projects
 I just wanted to share other open source projects I've made which also utilize XDP (or AF_XDP sockets) for those interested.
 I hope code from these other projects help programmers trying to utilize XDP in their own projects!